As an Amazon Associate I earn from qualifying purchases.

 This is not an ideal protein blend.
 Don’t be fooled by companies that claim their product is better because it contains more sources of protein.
 More types of protein does NOT make it a better product.
 In fact, the blend should consist ONLY of whey protein isolate and/or whey protein hydrolysate in order for it to be ideal.
 Anything other than that, you are going to want to avoid.

-One serving of Syntha 6 200 calories and over 6 grams of fat (2 grams saturated fat).
+One serving of Syntha 6 has over 200 calories and over 6 grams of fat (2 grams saturated fat).
 It also has 160 mg of sodium.
 This is certainly not the most nutritious protein powder.

 In addition, Syntha 6 has 13 grams of carbs in one serving.
 Unless you’re looking at a gainer, you want to stay away from a protein powder that has a lot of carbs.